 If you find that your thoughts are in a jumble and you can’t seem to make a decision, writing down your options can help.
 When you list your possible choices, you make them more coherent and easier to understand.
 That way, even when you’re feeling the pressure, you can better evaluate what paths you can take.

 You can also write beside your choices the arguments you have for them.
-Why should you decide on this option and why shouldn’t you?
-This doesn’t only provide arguments but also keeps you from being biased in your decision-making.
+Why should you pick it?
+Why shouldn’t you?
+Doing so also keeps you from being biased in your decision-making.

 Ask for a second opinion

-Sometimes, to make the right decisions, especially when under pressure, is to have a different pair of eyes look at the situation.
-Choose someone you trust and talk to them about your current situation.
+Sometimes, to make the right decisions, you need to have a different pair of eyes to look at the situation.
+Choose someone you trust and talk to them.
 You might not know what you have missed until someone points it out to you.
 Talking to someone helps you calm down.
-And when your calm, you lessen the risk of your emotions driving your decisions.
+When you feel more composed, you lessen the risk of your emotions driving your decisions.

 Focus on your goal

-At the end of the day, you’re making this decision to be closer to achieving your goals.
-There will always be times that the most ideal decisions won’t be the best for the situation.
+You’re making this decision to be closer to achieving your goals.
+There will always be times when the ideal ones won’t be the best for the situation.
 But, they can also help you obtain your objective.
 So, instead of focusing on the decision, you should focus on your goal.

-Decisions are a huge part of your daily life.
+Decisions are a considerable part of your daily life.
 And it can go from simple things such as deciding whether to pick what to eat during breakfast to life-changing ones.
 And with uncertainty always there, you don’t know when you’ll need to decide under pressure.
-We hope that with the tips above, you can make the right ones.
+With the tips above, you can make the right ones.